Who collects and controls personal information?

 How do we ensure that our collection of your personal information is lawful and fair?

 For the purposes of data protection legislation, the legal basis for our processing your personal information will most commonly be one of the following:

 * Our legitimate interests include the provision of legal services, the submission of invoices, the lawful recovery of debt and the processes associated with the detection, prevention of and response to actual or potential fraud or other illegal activity.

 We will only share your personal information with business partners and vendors that perform services on our behalf who comply strictly with our instructions and have in place the appropriate organisational and technical safeguards or if we are required by law to do so.

 We may disclose information we collect to law enforcement or other governmental authorities as may be permitted or required by the laws of England and Wales in particular though without limitation, for the detection and prevention of actual or potential crime or fraud.

 We do not sell or otherwise share information which could identify you with any third parties for their independent use or exploitation.

 Where do we process your personal information?

-We process your personal information at our business premises at Unit 4, Plantain Place, Crosby Row, London SE1 1YN, and (under contract) at the sites of data processors and third parties appointed by us.
+We process your personal information at our business premises at Lower Ground, 2 Lant Street, London, SE1 1QR, and (under contract) at the sites of data processors and third parties appointed by us.